-Aaron's Samsung Comeback SGH-t559 Frost Silver Cherry reviewAaron Baker - Editor-in-Chief
+Aaron's Samsung Comeback SGH-t559 Frost Silver Cherry reviewAaron Baker - Director, Content and Partnerships

 With the wireless market becoming increasingly saturated, manufacturers are relying more and more on unique designs to appeal to buyers.
 While it's inevitably going to be a love or hate design, the Samsung Comeback is unique, and is a welcome addition to the T-Mobile lineup.
 Will its quirky design and features impress, or is it just another phone in the lineup?

 Design & Features

 Sporting an increasingly popular form factor found in its competitors, the Samsung Comeback offers a full QWERTY keyboard in a flip-like design.
 Coming in at 4.33 inches long by 2.2 inches wide by 0.73 inch thick, the Comeback weighs 4.6 ounces, so it's on the lighter side.
 Externally, the Comeback offers a 1-inch display with 65,000 colors.
 It's small, and can be challenging when it comes to viewing text, but it gets the job done.
 Open the device up to reveal the true gem, a 2.7-inch internal display that offers 262,000 colors and a 240 x 400 pixel resolution.
 When using it, images were crisp and clear.
 The primary thing that perplexed us was the somewhat strange design.
 Instead of separating completely (like the enV Touch), only a part of the device flips open, leaving two raised edges.
 Additionally, the Comeback's corners make it a bit bulky, and through the hinge seems to be quite durable, the white plastic gives it the impression of being cheap.